Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 * Option to configure terms and conditions before checkout.
 * You can see all the orders within your WordPress admin dashboard.
 * Option to customize the Thank You page.
+* Option to create product categories and apply it to some products.
+* Option to create product tags and apply it to certain products.
 * Ability to configure the download links to expire after X number of hours.
 * Ability to configure the download links to expire after X number of clicks.
 * Option to [Integrate it with WooCommerce](https://wp-express-checkout.com/woocommerce-paypal-express-checkout/) to offer product checkout via PayPal's express checkout system.